China conducts air, sea drills in South China Sea

-BEIJING (Reuters) - China said it conducted air and sea drills in the South China Sea on Tuesday as it stakes an increasingly assertive claim to virtually the whole sea despite rival claims by neighbors.
+BEIJING, July 28 (Reuters) - China said it conducted air and sea drills in the South China Sea on Tuesday as it stakes an increasingly assertive claim to virtually the whole sea despite rival claims by neighbours.

 It did not specify where exactly the exercises took place.